Ireland to vote on removal of blasphemy law last used in 1855

-DUBLIN Once staunchly Catholic Ireland will hold a referendum to remove the crime of blasphemy from its constitution, an offence now punishable by a fine of up to 25,000 euros ($31,600) (19,582 pound) but which has probably not been prosecuted since the 19th century.
+DUBLIN Once staunchly Catholic Ireland will hold a referendum to remove the crime of blasphemy from its constitution, an offense now punishable by a fine of up to 25,000 euros ($31,600) but which has probably not been prosecuted since the 19th century.

 The Roman Catholic Church's public influence has been on the wane in Ireland since the 1980s, particularly after a string of child sex abuse scandals.